danielfelipegil/Cloud-ResPitch/demo2.md

 7. Enter this IP address into your browser to visit your new web host.
 It might take a few minutes to work as your instance finishes booting.
 Shout out if you get stuck!

-8. Once you're down tinkering, either shut down or terminate your instance (the latter is permanent).
+8. Once you're done tinkering, either shut down or terminate your instance (the latter is permanent).
 Keep in mind that if you don't terminate your instance, it will consume your trial allocation after 3 months.

 # Bonus Task